hbayindir/railgun/README.md

 ## Installation

 Railgun can be installed anywhere in your system.
-By default, the configuration file is searched under `../conf/railgun.conf` file, but this can be also changed from the beginning of the code.
+By default, the configuration file is searched under `../conf/railgun.conf` file, but this can be changed from the beginning of the code.

 ## Configuration

 Railgun needs some configuration before becoming operational.
-Most of this configuration is related to MailGun itself.
+Most of this configuration is related to Mailgun itself.
 An example configuration file is included in `conf/` folder with `railgun.conf.example` name.

 Copy the file as `railgun.conf` and fill the options.
 Options are self